rogerdcarvalho/SampleAgoraBroadcast/README.md

 ## Instructions
 Clone this repository to your local machine.
 This repository requires [CocoaPods](https://cocoapods.org).
 Terminal into the root folder of the project and run `pod install`.
 Then open `SampleAgoraBroadcast.xcworkspace`.
 Click on the `SampleAgoraBroadcast` project and then on `Signing & Capabilities`.
 Check `Automatically Manage Signing` and select any team that works for your Xcode installation.

 You should now be able to run the SampleAgoraBroadcast target on an iPad or iPhone.
 Running this project in a simulator is NOT supported.
-The app is configured with a working configuration so it should function right out of the box.
-If you however wish to use any of the source code for your own project, please open `Configuration.swift` under `Supporting Files` and change the `AppId`, `ChannelName` and `Token` to your own keys.
+Before you can use this app, please open `Configuration.swift` under `Supporting Files` and change the `AppId`, `ChannelName` and `Token` to your own keys.
 You can get these for free at https://sso.agora.io/v2/signup.
 You can design your own surveys and view live responses using the web dashboard of https://www.surveymonkey.com.

 ## How it works
 The app has 3 ViewControllers.
 One for the launch screen, and then one for a 'Speaker' user and one for an 'Audience' user.
 It is configured via a Configuration struct that is located under 'Supporting Files'.
 There are a couple of helper classes and extensions that simplify certain actions.
 All files are extensively documented.